drduh/YubiKey-Guide/README.md

 - If you receive the error, `Permission denied (publickey)`, increase ssh verbosity with the `-v` flag and verify the public key from the card is being offered: `Offering public key: RSA SHA256:abcdefg... cardno:00060123456`.
 If it is, verify the correct user the target system - not the user on the local system.
 Otherwise, be sure `IdentitiesOnly` is not [enabled](https://github.com/FiloSottile/whosthere#how-do-i-stop-it) for this host.

-- If SSH authentication still fails - add up to 3 `-v` flags to the `ssh` client to increase verbosity.
+- If SSH authentication still fails - add up to 3 `-v` flags to the `ssh` command to increase verbosity.

 - If it still fails, it may be useful to stop the background `sshd` daemon process service on the server (e.g. using `sudo systemctl stop sshd`) and instead start it in the foreground with extensive debugging output, using `/usr/sbin/sshd -eddd`.
 Note that the server will not fork and will only process one connection, therefore has to be re-started after every `ssh` test.